6 Tips for Driving in Rain & Wet Weather

 The rainy season is here and with it comes an increase in traffic accidents.
 Because poor weather conditions can have such a dangerous impact on roadway safety, it is important for all motorists on the road to make safety their number one priority.

-- Be prepared – Wet roads will always increase the risk for accidents, especially if it’s the first rain in a while.
-This is why it’s important to be prepared by checking your car’s windshield wipers, defrosters, brakes, tires, headlights, tail lights, and turn signals.
+Wet roads will always increase the risk for accidents, especially if it’s the first rain in a while.
+This is why it’s important to be prepared by checking your car’s windshield wipers, defrosters, brake pedal, tires, headlights, tail lights, brake lights and turn signals.
 You can also prepare yourself by brushing up on wet weather driving maneuvers.

-- Increase your following distance – When it’s raining or when the roads are still wet after a storm, you should always increase your following distance.
+When it’s raining or when the roads are still wet after a storm, you should always increase your following safe distance.
 Experts recommend doubling or even tripling the distance between you and the car in front of you to be safe.

-- Keep your lights on – It’s important to always keep your lights on in wet and gloomy weather, even if you feel that you don’t need them to see.
+It’s important to always keep your lights on in wet conditions and gloomy weather, even if you feel that you don’t need them to see.
 Keeping your lights on will help you stay more visible to other motorists and pedestrians.
 If you have your windshield wipers on, your lights should be on as well.

-- Pay attention – While paying attention to the road is something you should always do, it becomes even more important when things get wet.
-Taking your eyes off the road to look at your phone or driving while impaired can be even more dangerous when it’s raining.
+While paying attention to the road is something you should always do, it becomes even more important when things get wet.
+Taking your eyes off the slick road to look at your phone or driving while impaired can be even more dangerous when it’s raining.
 Do yourself and others around you a favor and make driving your main priority.

-These are only a few tips that can help you stay safe when driving in rain or on wet roads.
+These are only a few tips that can help you stay safe when driving in heavy rains or on wet roads.
 Our accident attorneys are always available to discuss any cases where victims were injured at the fault of others.
-Contact Shook & Stone today to speak with a lawyer.